42esoulard/42_ft_containers/README.md

 -ALL: add max tests, 10000 elems for example

-- map: order elements as a binary search list ordered depending on Compare() EXAMPLE key d
-            /    \
-            a     r
-          /  \   / \
-              b f
-               \
-                c

 - Redo a close reading of all mans to check if my implementations match
 - Redo iterators because mine are incomplete and I didnt get any of this "tags" or "traits" business, so help me dog